philbertphotos/osticket-multildap-auth-plugin/README.md

  - Keeps track of updated users
  - Schedule is activated based on the cron job
  - manual sync button
+ - Will create users and staff even if the system is private/closed mode.

  User Lookup